2014 W-League & W-20 Championships presented by Nike – July 25-27 at IMG Academy; Bradenton, Fla.

-The 2013 W-League Championship will be held July 26-28 at the world-class facilities of IMG Academy in Bradenton, Florida.
-With the introduction of the W-20 league for 2013, the premier North American under-20 women’s league will hold its championship alongside the W-League Championship July 25-28 at IMG Academy.
-Nine W-League teams qualify for the postseason with one champion advancing from each conference to the 2013 W-League Championship.
-Eight teams will earn a trip to the inaugural W-20 Championship in July, with playoff allocations based on the number of teams in each division.
+The 2014 W-League Championship will be held July 25-27 at the world-class facilities of IMG Academy in Bradenton, Florida.
+W-20, the premier North American under-20 women’s league will hold its championship alongside the W-League Championship July 24-27 at IMG Academy.
+Nine W-League teams qualify for the postseason with one champion advancing from each conference to the 2014 W-League Championship.
+Eight teams will earn a trip to the W-20 Championship in July, with playoff allocations based on the number of teams in each division.

 In 1995, United Soccer Leagues became the originators of elite adult women’s soccer with the launch of the W-League.
 Currently the longest-standing women’s soccer league in North America, the W-League features the highest level of pro-am women’s soccer in the United States and Canada.
 With emphasis on quality ownership, retention, league standards and player development, the W-League is the strongest, most sophisticated and best organized women’s league on and off the field.